chiperific/promistasks/README.md

 # Google Tasks API Extension for Family Promise GR

 # To do:
-1. Finish TaskClient
-  - create a relocate that HTTParty.delete() on former_list and HTTParty.insert() on new_list
-  - Finish pending task_specs
-2. How to viably test the Clients?
-Don't forget about WebMock `stub_request(:any, 'url').to_return(body: 'You did it!')`
 3. Relationships between users, properties and tasks
   - Set policies
+  - How to allow users to have private tasklists?
+Don't propegate certain tasklists
 4. Methodically interact with tasks
   - In the controller?
   - Need to capture responses to update record